HarshithMuramalla/Real-Time-Social-Media-Web-Application-/Downloads/Real-Time Social Media Web Application /README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run server`

+Starts the backend server in development mode with nodemon for automatic restarts.

+### `npm run dev`

+Runs both the frontend and backend in development mode concurrently.

 ### `npm test`